Sign In / Sign Out

 Judith Brin Ingber has concentrated her life’s work on Jewish dance as a practitioner and research/writer.
 She is arguably one of the most important contributors to the field of Jewish dance studies in the United States and Israel.
 She grew up in Minneapolis where her mother was a writer and one of first women Jewish liturgists, and her father was active in causes for Israel, and an amateur archeologist who worked with Yigael Yadin at the historic Massada dig in 1963.
 She studied ballet with Anna and Lorand Andahazy, and then moved to NY, receiving a BA in modern dance from Sarah Lawrence College.
 From 1967-1970 she lived in New York where she performed with Meredith Monk and Anne Wilson, taught with Marilyn Wood at the Down Town Community School, and worked at Dance Magazine as an editorial assistant for editors Lydia Joel and Doris Hering.
 During this time that she met Fred Berk who had created the Jewish Dance Division of the 92nd St Y, leading to the writing of Victory Dances: The Story of Fred Berk, A Modern Day Jewish Dancing Master (Israel Dance Library, 1985).
 Brin Ingber lived in Israel from 1972-1977 where she taught apprentices for the Bat Dor and Batsheva Dance companies, also choreographing a Batsheva Dance Company program for young audiences.
 She also worked at Inbal Dance Theatre as the assistant for Sara Levi-Tanai.
 During this time, she and Giora Manor co-founded the Israel Dance Annual.
 When she returned to Minneapolis, Brin Ingber was the first director of the dance program of the University of Minnesota’s Department of Theatre Arts and Dance.
 In 1986 she co-founded the chamber dance and music troupe, Voices of Sepharad, with vocalist David Jordan Harris.
-Their work celebrated the music, dance, and traditions of the Sephardic Jews from around the Mediterranean following their expulsion from Spain in 1492.
-Voices of Sepharad toured throughout the United States, Canada, Spain, Poland and Israel through 2012.
+Their work celebrates the music, dance, and traditions of the Sephardic Jews from around the Mediterranean following their expulsion from Spain in 1492.
+Judith choreographed, performed and toured with Voices of Sepharad toured throughout the United States, Canada, Spain, Poland and Israel through 2012.

 Ingber is the author/editor of many key texts in the realm of Jewish dance studies.
 She edited Seeing Israeli and Jewish Dance (Wayne State UP, 2011) following her book on Fred Berk.
 Other important texts include: “Shorashim: The Roots of Israeli Folk Dance;” Dance Perspectives 59 (1974); CORD’s special Dance Research Journal issue “Dancing into Marriage: Jewish Wedding Dances,” (1985/1986), and editing the special dance issue of Jewish Folklore and Ethnology Review 2000 as well as articles for The Forward, The Israel Dance Annual and encyclopedia entries.